jjpearson21/arduin-traffic-controller/README.md

 ---

 ## Wiring
-See `docs/wiring_diagram.jpg` for full wiring details.
+See `docs` for full wiring details.

 ---